ytakemon/2018-07-30-Intro2R/index.md

 ---
 <h2 id="general">General Information</h2>

-  This workshop is intended for those with limited or no experience in using R language and or any form of coding language.
+  This workshop is intended for those with limited or no experience in the R language and/or any form of coding language.
 We will work towards becoming familiar with how to read and write data, types of data structures, data manipulation, and other forms of general utilities that can help speed up data processing and analyses.

   Our goal is to introduce (new) concepts and vocabulary, and most importantly exposure to working in R.